JamisonThorne/piotroski_score/README.md

             Purpose: Piotroski assumes that an improvement in liquidty is a good signal about the firm's ability to service current debt obligations

-            Definition: DeltaLiquid measures the Historical changei n the firm's current ratio between the current and prior year.
+            Definition: DeltaLiquid measures the Historical change in the firm's current ratio between the current and prior year.
 The current ratio is the ratio of current assets to current liabilities at fiscal year-end.

-                        The indication variable DeltaLiquid equals one if the firm's liquidity improved, zero otherwise.
+                        F_DeltaLiquid equals one if the firm's
+                        liquidity improved, zero otherwise.

             Morning Star: Financials > Balance Sheet > Total Current Liabilities Financials > Balance Sheet > Total Current Assets

-            Equations: Current Ratio = Total Current Assets / Total Current Liabilities DeltaLiquid = Compare Current Ratio (This Year) to Current Ratio (Last Year)
+            Equations: Current Ratio = Total Current Assets / Total Current Liabilities DeltaLiquid = Current Ratio (This Year) - Current Ratio (Last Year)
 EQ_OFFER:
         Purpose: Similar to an increase in long-term debt, financially distressed firms that raise external capital could be signaling their inability